Hull Lawn Mowing Services

 Contact Hull's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper grass clipping management is essential for both environmental compliance and community health in Hull.
+Proper management of grass clippings is essential for both environmental compliance and community health in Hull.
 Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-From April through November, the Hull Department of Public Works oversees yard waste collection, requiring residents to use biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection guidelines.
-Compost generated at the Transfer Station is available to residents with a valid permit.
-It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and Hull’s MS4 permit.
-For municipal properties, coordination with the Parks & Recreation Department ensures compliance and sustainable practices.
+From April through November, Hull's yard waste collection program requires the use of biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Residents may also access compost at the Transfer Station, but permits are required.
+It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and Hull's MS4 permit.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Hull Department of Public Works